nwon24/nlp/nlp.md

 there, increasing the layer depth or size of the hidden state didn't have as big of an impact.

-Another hyperperameter that could be varied is the number of epochs.
+Another hyperparameter that could be varied is the number of epochs.
 A higher number of epochs is not better, because the model will be limited by the training data it has available.
 With the amount of data I had, the accuracy of the base LSTM model seemed to plateau after around 5-10 epochs, with overfitting